 Baby Tarpon Fishing & Liveaboard Bonefishing

-Click Here to go to our New Scorpion Atoll page.
+Click Here to go to our Scorpion Atoll page.

-There are three options to get to Merida that we recommend.
-Houston to Merida on United Airlines, Dallas to Merida on American Airlines or you can fly into Cancun.
-We feel it’s best to fly from Dallas or Houston to Merida, MX.
+There are four options to get to Merida that we recommend.
+Houston (IAH) to Merida on United Airlines, Dallas (DFW) to Merida on American Airlines, Miami (MIA) to Merida on Aeromexico, or you can fly into Cancun (CUN).
+We feel it’s best to fly from Dallas, Houston, or Miami to Merida, MX (MID).
 From Merida, it’s only about a 90-minute drive to the Ocean View Hotel in Campeche.
 If you fly into Cancun, there is an extra charge for a private shuttle, and the driving time is five to six hours.
-Another route is to fly from Mexico City to Campeche, and it's about a three-mile drive to the hotel.
-However, the flights from Mexico City are challenging due to difficulties in negotiating your way through the airport.
+Another route is to fly from Mexico City to Campeche (CPE), and it is about a three-mile drive to the hotel; however, the flights from Mexico City are challenging due to difficulties in negotiating your way through the airport.

 About the Ocean View Hotel

-Accommodations for this trip are at the Ocean View Hotel.
-This hotel has 60 air-conditioned rooms, 24-hour coffee, pool, tennis court, spa, gym, free wired/wireless internet service and serves an
+You'll stay at the Ocean View Hotel which has sixty air-conditioned rooms, 24-hour coffee, pool, tennis court, spa, gym, free wired/wireless internet service and serves an

 excellent continental breakfast.
-It’s only a 12-minute walk from downtown on a safe oceanfront walkway (malecon) and located 150-feet from boarding point.
-The hotel does not have
+It’s only a 12-minute walk from downtown on an oceanfront walkway (malecon) and located 150-feet from boarding point.
+The hotel does not have a

-its own restaurant but next to it you’ll find a VIPS franchise fast served food restaurant or you can go downtown for a delightful seafood or regional dish dinner.
+restaurant, but next to it you’ll find a VIPS franchise fast served food restaurant, or you can go downtown for seafood or regional dishes.
 There is also a free shuttle to the downtown area and restaurants.